 Further observations from COSIMA revealed a bit about the actually dust itself.
 Its aerogel collector looked at dust that hit Rosetta while moving at 2.2-22 mph (1-10 meters per second), and a majority either broke apart or hinted at wanting to.
 This tells us several things: that the dust is not structurally sound and that if ice were present in the small particles (usually about 0.05 millimeters in size) then they would be strong enough to retain their shape.
 It is likely that the ice melts not too long after the dust leaves the surface of the comet.
 But sodium was detected, a common element seen on other dust from other comets as well as a highly porous nature.
 This points to a long-term acclimation of interstellar and local dust which is shed as the comet approaches the Sun (ESA “Rosetta Watches,” Rzetelny).

 June 13, 2015 would prove to be a big day for the Rosetta mission when Philae phoned home after a 7 month hibernation in -240 degree Fahrenheit conditions.
 Data collected by the Cometary Sampling and Composition Gas Analyzer from 30 minutes after Philae's final landing showed a total of 16 organics present on the comet, with 4 never before seen on a comet before.
 The main elements seem to be carbon and nitrogen but the Ptolemy instrument saw water vapor, CO2, and carbon monoxide in the coma as well as formaldehyde, a major component of ribose and RNA aka life materials.
 And those bounces that Philae had undergone?
 Turns out they benefited us because we were able to compare different sections of the comet's surface and find more of these chemicals.
 In fact, it showed that the first landing site was harder than expected, possibly tripping the sensors.
-Sadly, Philae stopped transmitting on July 15, 2015 and scientists stopped trying to contact it in February of 2016 (Talcott 46, Betz "Ingredients," ESA "Philae Lander," Hrala).
+Sadly, Philae stopped transmitting on July 15, 2015 and scientists stopped trying to contact it in June of 2016.
+It would not be until September of 2016 that Philae was finally spotted in its little hiding spot, just like scientists suspected, but upside down and with only 1 leg touching the surface (Talcott 46, Betz "Ingredients," ESA "Philae Lander," Hrala, BEC Crew).

 As 67P approached perihelion on August 13, 2015, scientists were eagerly awaiting the change in behavior for the comet.
 As usual, the solar wind excites the surface enough to cause ice to sublimate and release a gas and dust trail.
 But on July 29, a huge outburst from the Anuket region (around the neck) recorded by OSIRIS reached as far as 116 miles above its surface and changed not only the shape of the coma but it also affected the magnetic field generated by the solar wind hitting the surface.
 The field was deflected away from the nucleus for a few minutes before returning to normal.
 The material from the outburst had been moving as fast as 33 feet per second upward and ROSINA saw that such a spread impacted the composition of the surrounding area.
 CO2 levels doubled, methane quadrupled, and hydrogen sulphide sextupled while hydrogen levels remained unchanged, indicating that the outburst was mainly dust.
 This theory was further boosted when the GIADA instrument found dust hits to be roughly 30 a day, way up from the 1-3 that it had been seeing earlier in the month.
 August 1 even saw a peak of 70 hits (ESA "Rosetta Sees").

 Later that year, scientists released findings that showed molecular oxygen was found by the ROSINA instrument not only on the surface but also in the coma around the comet.
 In the October 15, 2015 issue of Nature, scientists remarked on how amazing the finding was because it is so reactive to...everything.
 Especially all the hydrogen that bombards it from the sun.
 Scientists from the University of Bern also remarked on the oxygen seen in the atmosphere, where its spectral lines were hidden between sulfur and methanol.
 When they looked at the abundances of all the gases seen in the coma, oxygen was in fact ranked 4th most common with water, CO,and CO2 being the most.
 But based off these readings as well as other chemical clues, scientists found that the two lobes are very similar in make-up, implying an early solar system formation (for the components that make up 67P would have been close together and more likely to be similar in composition) that also resolves the oxygen dilemma.
-It would have its source at that time frame, where energy levels were high enough to prevent the oxygen and hydrogen from fusing into water, but once solar wind bombards the surface of the comet it does merge and thus explain the levels seen (Betz "How," University of Bern).
+It would have its source at that time frame, where energy levels were high enough to prevent the oxygen and hydrogen from fusing into water, but once solar wind bombards the surface of the comet it does merge and thus explain the water levels levels seen.
+Some of the oxygen seen in the atmosphere does come from this source, but most seems to arise from chemical processes involving the ultraviolet sunlight hitting compounds around the comet, according to work from Konstantinos Giapis and Yunxi Yao (Betz "How," University of Bern, Klesman).

 AP.
 “Comet-Chasing Probe Reveals Space Rock’s Strange Shape.”
 HuffingtonPost.com.
 Huffington Post, 17 Jul.
 2014.
 Web.
 28 Dec.
 2015.